Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Experiments and Results

-Besides, we show comprehensive performance comparisons with other baselines and outstanding models. \textbf{Table \ref{sample-table0}} and \textbf{Table \ref{sample-table1}} present AUROC and AUPRC metrics on FashionMNIST vs. MNIST, and CIFAR10 vs. SVHN, respectively.
-Evidently, our model achieves the highest AUROC and AUPRC scores on both test datasets, compared with all the listed work.
+To comprehensively compare the OOD detection performance of different methods, we perform the OOD detection task using INCPVAE and a variety of baseline models. \textbf{Table \ref{sample-table0}} and \textbf{Table \ref{sample-table1}} list the AUROC and AUPRC metrics on the OOD detect tasks (FashionMNIST vs. MNIST, and CIFAR10 vs. SVHN, respectively).
+Evidently, our model achieves the highest AUROC and AUPRC scores on both tests, compared with other baseline methods.